OljaBarovskaya/rsschool-cv1/cv.md

 **About myself:**
 ------------------------

-I am veryresponsible, able to learn quickly, patient, nonconflict and tactful.
+I am very responsible, able to learn quickly, patient, nonconflict and tactful.

 **Skills and proficiency:**
 ------------------------

 * HTML5

 * CSS3

+* JavaScript

 **Education and job experience:**